 We found the only open door into the hotel, and peered around at the lavish details of dignified nautical interiors, and warmed our hands before checking our coats.
 Fresh greenery, red poinsettias, and festive ornaments decorated a large Christmas tree in the center of the lobby.
 People were talking closely in cozy sitting areas as we walked towards the restaurant.
 As my family confirmed our reservation, I locked eyes with my sister, all at once I knew she had done something.
 I can get caught up in the details of my life, this dinner with my family was on my calendar.
 I wasn't prepared for a big social event, and I was pretty sure they knew I didn't like surprises.

 The next couple moments played out like a slow motion movie scene.
 I was truly surprised by old friends and new friends who had taken time out of their busy before Christmas weekend to celebrate me.
 Tears and pink champagne flowed, personalized pots of tea were steeping, cakes and sandwiches were served, and rose petals decorated the table.
 My friends and family surrounded me like shining jewels of a treasure I spent my whole life mining for.
 The friends you choose, and the friends that stay with you, are a reflection of your true self.
 These women are genuine, caring, salt of the earth angels.
 Friends that you can visit after a long time has passed and the conversation picks up easily right where it left off.
 Friends you can call day or night when you need help during tough times, or just to hear a reassuring voice.
 Friends that save music, books, magazines, and clothes for you because they know what you like to hear, to read, and what your style is.
 Friends that pop over just to give you a hug because they were in the area.
 Friends that buy tickets to a concert knowing you would change whatever plans you may have to go.
 Friends that send two pieces of a chocolate hazelnut torte home with your husband clearly stating they are for you, and you only.
-These are my people, my tribe, my community of love and support.
+These are my people, my community of love and support.
 I am the lucky one.
 We all enjoyed a late afternoon tea, and I couldn't stop smiling.
 I knew I would see everyone soon so there were no long goodbyes, but on the way out my sister whispered to me, "You know Dad would be really proud of you and all that you do."

 |"Surround yourself with people that reflect who you want to be and how you want to feel, energies are contagious."|